McGranahanLab/RepliSeqPipeline/README.md

 3) Adapt parameters and paths in RepliSeq.wrapper.sh file

-More details about the pipeline itself can be found in the pipelineOverview.pptx file and the corresponding publication xxx.
+More details about the different pipeline steps can be found in the pipelineOverview.pptx file and the corresponding publication xxx.